-14. Business Segment Information
+13. Business Segment Information

+We report two segments, called Research Models and Services (RMS) and Preclinical Services (PCS).
+Operating segments are components of an enterprise for which separate financial information is available and is regularly evaluated by the chief operating decision maker in deciding how to allocate resources and in assessing performance.

-We report two segments, Research Models and Services (RMS) and Preclinical Services (PCS).
-Our RMS segment includes sales of research models, research models services and other products.
-Research model services include genetically engineered models and services (GEMS); research animal diagnostics services (RADS), discovery and imaging services (DIS) and consulting and staffing services (CSS).
-Other products include vaccine support and In Vitro products.
-Our PCS segment includes services required to take a drug through the development process including discovery support, toxicology, pathology, biopharmaceutical, bioanalysis, pharmacokinetics and drug metabolism services as well as Phase I clinical trials.
+Our RMS segment includes sales of research models, genetically engineered models and services (GEMS), consulting and staffing services (CSS), research animal diagnostics, discovery services, in vitro and avian vaccine services.
+Our PCS segment includes services required to take a drug through the development process including toxicology, pathology services, bioanalysis, pharmacokinetics and drug metabolism, discovery support and biopharmaceutical services.